¼ cupshredded Parmesan cheese(grated cheese will work, too)

 While potatoes are cooking, preheat the oven to 425°F. Lightly spray a baking sheet with nonstick cooking spray or olive oil spray.

 Place potatoes on the prepared baking sheet.
-Using the bottom of a sturdy glass or jar, or a potato masher, press down on potatoes to smash them into flat patties.
+Using the bottom of a sturdy glass or jar, or a potato masher, or the heel of your hand, press down on potatoes to smash them into fairly flat patties.

 In a small bowl, combine melted butter, garlic, parsley, salt, and pepper.
 Brush butter mixture over potatoes and then sprinkle with Parmesan.

-4 tablespoons unsalted butter, melted, 3 cloves garlic, minced, 1 tablespoon finely minced fresh parsley, ½ teaspoon kosher salt, plus some for boiling, ¼ teaspoon coarsely ground black pepper, ¼ cup grated Parmesan cheese
+4 tablespoons unsalted butter, 3 cloves garlic, 1 tablespoon finely minced fresh parsley, ½ teaspoon kosher salt, ¼ teaspoon coarsely ground black pepper, ¼ cup shredded Parmesan cheese

 Video